 ‘Tis the season for all of the warm cocktails.
 With the weather getting extra chilly outside, I have taken to anything that will heat me up from the inside out for cocktail hour.

-Currently, I am sitting here with extra layers on and my little space heater on full blast under my desk, getting excited to have another reason to make this mulled wine.
+Currently, I am sitting here with extra layers on and my little space heater going full blast under my desk, getting excited to have another reason to make this mulled wine.

-My husband never had mulled wine before last year.
+My husband had never tried mulled wine before last year.
 When he told me this, I was shocked.